-Amazonia Under Threat
+National Geographic: Amazonia Under Threat

-Bringing the best of National Geographic’s classic map design into the digital world.
+Bringing the best of National Geographic’s classic map design into the digital world

 As soon as we dug into the work, we discovered we were making a lot more than a map.
 Yes, the foldout print piece featured a detailed set of maps on one side, but it also showcased beautifully detailed illustrations of the three main types of forest in the Amazon, along with a dozen stand-alone renderings of species ranging from a harpy eagle to a jaguar (elements which some map nerds call the “epimap”).
 And it drew on a wide range of data that could be visualized in new ways on the web.

-So we took the high-resolution source files and turned them into zoomable and pannable images.
+If the maps give you the lay of the land, the illustrations bring you into the heart of the forest – taking the flat map plane and turning it vertical, where so much of rainforest diversity comes to life.
+To honor the beauty of these illustrations, we took high-resolution source files and turned them into zoomable and pannable images.
 Just like a map, you can zoom out for an overview or zoom in to see intricate details and reveal labels on the various animals in the scene.